 - Even when those conditions involve unfair assumptions prejudices and customs.
-If similarity breeds liking, then dissimilarity can breed disdain. - Find commonalities!
+If similarity breeds liking, then dissimilarity can breed distain - Find commonalities!
 Social distance can make it easier to treat members of an 'out-group' with contempt.

 Fundamental Attribution Error: We tend to attribute other peoples actions and misfortunes to their personal traits rather than to situational forces.
-This helps explain why we often hear attribution of laziness or low intelligence to people who aren't wildly financially successful.
+This helps explain why we often hear attribution of laziness or low intelligence to the poor or homeless, rather than an externally imposed lack of opportunity.
 For ourselves, however, we attribute our success to internal factors, such as motivation, talent or skill.
 We attribute our failures to external factors beyond our control, called a self-serving bias; probably rooted in the need for self-esteem due to social pressures to excel.

-Prejudice: A negative attitude toward an individual based solely on his or her membership in a particular group.
+Prejudice is a negative attitude toward an individual based solely on his or her membership in a particular group.
 Prejudiced attitudes serve as filers that influence the way others are perceived and treated.
 Discrimination is a negative behavior, an action taken against an individual as a result of her or his group membership.